Achak0120/Alibi/README.md

-# 🌍 LegalBridge – A Web App to Help Immigrants Understand Documents
+# 🌍 Alibi – A Web App to Help Immigrants Understand Documents

-**LegalBridge** is a full-stack web application that helps immigrants — documented or undocumented — understand important legal and medical documents in their native languages.
+**Alibi** is a full-stack web application that helps immigrants — documented or undocumented — understand important legal and medical documents in their native languages.

 The app runs fully offline on the backend, without any cloud APIs, user accounts, or internet-based AI services.
 Users interact through a web browser, and all document processing and AI chatbot functionality is powered by local, open-source Python modules.

 ---

-## 🧠 What LegalBridge Does
+## 🧠 What Alibi Does

 ### 📸 Image Translator (Image → Translated Image)
 Users can upload pictures of physical documents — such as medical records, legal notices, or government forms.
-LegalBridge will:
+Alibi will:
 - Extract all visible English text from the image
 - Translate it to the user’s chosen language
 - Rebuild the image with translated text in place of the original text